NixOS/rfcs/rfcs/0039-unprivileged-maintainer-teams.md

 NixOS infrastructure with limited credentials, with only sufficient permission to manage the team.

-The automation will fetch a fresh version of Nixpkgs, extract the maintainer information, and update the team.
+The automation will fetch a fresh version of Nixpkgs's master branch, extract the maintainer information, and update the team.
 It will support a dry-run option.

 New members of the team will receive an invitation to join the GitHub organization.

+## Changes to Reviewer/Maintainer Behavior

+Reviewers and maintainers should use GitHub's review tools (Approve, Request Changes, etc.) to clearly communicate their feedback about the pull request.

 ## OfBorg changes